slingamn/namespaced-openvpn/README.md

 1. It does not require any configuration changes to the root namespace, e.g., recreating `eth0` as a virtual bridge.
 2. Non-sensitive applications are free to use the physical interfaces, which may have better bandwidth or latency characteristics.
 3. A `namespaced-openvpn` instance can peacefully coexist with another OpenVPN connection in the root namespace, without any concerns about conflicting private IPv4 addresses and routes.
+4. `openvpn` can be stopped and started without exposing processes in the protected namespace.
+If `tun0` goes away, those processes don't revert to using a physical interface; instead, they have no connectivity at all.

 Use it like this: